Characteristic foliation on vertical hypersurfaces on holomorphic symplectic manifolds with Lagrangian Fibration: Introduction

 \section{Introduction}

-In this paper we are going to study the characteristic foliation $F$ on a smooth hypersurface $Y$ on a projective irreducible holomorphic symlpectic manifold $(X,\sigma)$ of dimension $2n$.
-The characteristic foliation $F$ on a hypersurface $Y$ is the kernel of the symplectic form $\sigma$ restricted to $T_Y$.
-If the leaves of a rank one foliation are quasi-projective curves, this foliation is called algebraically integrable.
+First, we recall the definition of our main object of study, that is an irreducible holomorphic symplectic manifold. \begin{dfn} Let $X$ be a smooth projective variety over $\Co$.
+It is an irreducible holomorphic symplectic (IHS) if it satisfies the following properties: \begin{itemize} \item $\h^0(X,\Omega^2_X)=\Co \sigma$, where $\sigma$ is a holomorphic symplectic form (at any point of $X$); \item $\h^1(X,\ob_X)=0$; \item $\pi_1(X)=0$. \end{itemize} \end{dfn}

+Note that a holomorphic symplectic form $\sigma$ on a smooth variety $X$ induces an isomorphism between the vector bundles $T_X$ and $\Omega_X$.
+Indeed, one can map a vector field $v$ to the differential form $\sigma(v,*)$. \begin{dfn}Let $Y$ be a hypersurface in $X$ and $Y^{sm}$ smooth locus of $Y$.
+Consider the restriction of $T_X$ to $Y$.
+The restriction of a symplectic form to any codimension one subspace has rank $2n-2$ i.e. has one-dimensional kernel.
+The orthogonal complement of the bundle $T_{Y^{sm}}$ in $T_{X|Y^{sm}}$ is a line subbundle $F$ of $T_{Y^{sm}}\subset T_{X} | _{Y^{sm}}$.
+We call the rank one subbundle $F\subset T_{Y^{sm}}$ the {\bf characteristic foliation}. \end{dfn} Assume $Y$ is smooth.
+Since $Y=Y^{sm}$, $F$ is a subbundle of $T_Y$.
+Furthermore, $F$ is isomorphic to the conormal bundle $\mathcal{N}_{Y/X}$ (which is isomorphic to $\ob_Y(-Y)$ by the adjunction formula).
+Indeed, consider the following short exact sequence:

+Applying the isomorphism $T_X\cong \Omega_X$, we obtain that $F\cong\ob_Y(-Y)$.\\ Our first question is whether it is algebraically integrable.
 Jun-Muk Hwang and Eckart Viehweg showed in \cite{HV} that if $Y$ is of general type, then $F$ is not algebraically integrable.
 In paper \cite{AC} Ekaterina Amerik and Frédéric Campana completed this result to the following. \begin{thm}\cite[Theorem~1.3]{AC} Let $Y$ be a smooth hypersurface in an irreducible holomorphic symplectic manifold $X$ of dimension at least $4$.
 Then the characteristic foliation on $Y$ is algebraically integrable if and only if $Y$ is uniruled, i.e. covered by rational curves. \end{thm}